trandinhquy97/perceptron/README.md

 # perceptron
-A library to create a neuron cell in neuron network
+A library to create a neuron cell in a neuron network